A Classification Model Utilizing Facial Landmark Tracking to Determine Sentence Types for American Sign Language Recognition: Results

 \section{Results}

 We trained and tested the model on principal components on videos from the How2Sign dataset \cite{duarte_how2sign_2021} and we trained the model to classify frames from videos of subjects signing complete sentences into 2 classes.
-Training was done on 70\% videos and data augmentation was used to increased the training data to 3660 images.
+Training was done on 70\% videos and data augmentation was used to increased the training data to 3661 images.
 Testing was done on the remaining 30\% of the videos that were not included in the training stage.
 Data augmentation was not done on the testing set.
-The model achieved an 82\% accuracy.
+The model achieved an 86.5\% accuracy.
+Its average execution time over 10 trials was 4.353 ms per image.
+Running the Dlib process took 4.126 ms, the PCA calculation took 0.004 ms, and the random forest model took 0.223 ms per image.
+The entire process was run on Google Colab Pro+ using the Intel(R) Xeon(R) CPU @ 2.20GHz.